 Blend in a blender until smooth.

 In a small jar, crush the saffron threads with a back of a spoon.
-You should end up with about 1 tsp of crushed saffron.
-Stir in 2 tsp of hot water and let it sit for 10 minutes.
-In a small saucepan, heat 1/2 cup each grape seed oil and EVOO over low heat until hot.
+You should end up with about 1 teaspoon of crushed saffron.
+Stir in 2 teaspoon of hot water and let it sit for 10 minutes.
+In a small saucepan, heat ½ cup each grape seed oil and EVOO over low heat until hot.
 Pour the contents of the saucepan over the saffron in the jar.
 Cover and shake the jar vigorously.
 Set aside to infuse for at least 24 hours before using.

 Pan Frying Scallops

 Heat the cast iron skillet until it is very hot (almost smoking).
 Add oil and add scallops.
 Cook for about 2-3 minutes until browned on one side.
 Flip the scallops over.
 Turn off heat.
 Add about 1-2 teaspoon butter and baste the scallops once the butter has melted.

 Sautee your favorite mushrooms with a little bit of olive oil, salt, and pepper.